RiadhAdrani/recursive/README.md

 ## Getting Started

 To get started, we need first to make the library works.
 First, Create your `index.html` and `index.js` in a folder, then, download and drop this repo in the same location.
-Second, we need to import the library, and make the changes needed so your `index.html` recognize it corretly, your `index.html` should look something like this:
+Second, we need to import the library, and make the changes needed so your `index.html` recognize it correctly, your `index.html` should look something like this:

 ```html
 <!DOCTYPE html>